skywayaudiolabs/skywayaudiolabs.github.io/_posts/2015-6-13-Promises-Promises.md

 {Promise} = require 'es6-promise'
 ```

-Ok, so we are using the `es6-promise` module - we need to import `Promise` (which we are doing with destructured assignement).
+Ok, so we are using the `es6-promise` module - we need to import `Promise` (which we are doing with destructured assignment).

 ```coffee
 myReadFile = (file) ->